JoseModi97/JoseModi97.github.io/_posts/2024-09-11-functions-in-dart.md

   }
 ```

-[^paramnoreturn]: Function With Parameter And No Return Type
+`Function With Parameter And No Return Type`

 In this function, you do pass the parameter and expect no return type.
 Here is an example of it: